Back to Visual Arts Index

 THE VISUAL ARTS PROGRAM

 The Visual Arts Program focuses on developing the artistic abilities of students within the liberal arts tradition.
-Students majoring in Visual Arts select an area of specialization within the studio arts from painting, ceramics, photography or visual communication and spend several semesters learning the concepts and techniques of their chosen area of concentration.
+Students majoring in Visual Arts select an area of specialization within the studio arts from painting, ceramics, photography or graphic design and spend several semesters learning the concepts and techniques of their chosen area of concentration.

 The purpose of the art major is to give students a solid foundation in the studio arts and to develop visual awareness.
 The actual production of works in the studios, followed by critiques of their works, enhances the students' understanding.
 They are prepared for graduate school or for independent work in the arts through their coursework in the studio areas, supplemented by art history and related fields of study.
 Graduates of this program have gone on to graduate studies and jobs in art related careers.